nahuelmol/landslide_simulator/README.md

 ### Landslides

-I must simulate the flow of a landslide, being as it acts as a fluid due to earthquake-induced liquefaction, and precipitation floods that is retained by the talud which has a that capacity (characteristic of the piroclastic filled area).
+I must simulate the flow of a landslide, being as it acts as a fluid due to earthquake-induced liquefaction, and precipitation floods that is retained by the talud which has that capacity (characteristic of the piroclastic filled area).

-The first approach will be the finite element, discretizing the body of the unstable part of the talud as little pieces where each one moves following motion equations.

-And important step is to map the site where the talud fails and above that, represent the motion of that fluid (failed talud).
-It could be done with simple maps from above.

-Other complext aproach for modeling fluids will be considered.
+There are different approaches for implementing the simulation, from two viewpoints specifically; the Eulerian and the Lagrangian.
+Both follow the Navier Stokes equation of motions but differ on the perspectives.

+#### Eulerian viewpoint
+This is a mesh-based method that assigns motion properties to the particles depending on their spatial location.
+The velocity field changes varies in time at an specific point.

+#### Lagrangian viewpoint

+This is the choseen approach.
+A mesh-free method which follows the behavior of each particle and consider how its properties varies along the way.
+Studying earquake produced landslides, there's a crucial properties that varies in time, the G module.
+At applying frequencies, the behavior of the soil changes from elastic to viscoelastic and finally, if the frequency is the fundamental, to plastic transforming into a fluid.
+The G comes to the limit, the resistance is broken and the soil faouls, particles are colapsed, porous pressure evolves along this evolution raching its peak.

+The SPH (Smoothed Particle Hydrodinamics) is the method to be implemented.
+Mohr-Coulomb constitutive model is also considered to represent deformation-stress relation and the rupture point.

+Kernel functions will be explored for choosing the best option.
+*  Cubic-Spline-Kernel is the first option.

 ### Gravity anomalies